adammahon/tracks/README.md

 Please recreate the spec.png to the best of your ability.

 ## Notes
+* Please Fork this project and only share your Fork
+* Do NOT open Pull Requests on this repo
 * No front end framework (React/Angular/Vue etc)
 * JS tooling is okay but not required.
 (Typescript, babel, etc.)
 * Plain/Vanilla CSS.
 SASS/SCSS is okay but not required.